 OP Financial Group's core values, strategic goals and financial targets form the basis for risk management and capital adequacy management.
 The strategy outlines the Group's risk appetite and risk management priorities that help to ensure strategy implementation.
-Risk management is aimed at helping to achieve the targets set in the strategy by ensuring that risks are proportional to risk-bearing capacity.
+The objective is to help achieve the targets set in the strategy by controlling that risks taken are proportional to risk-bearing capacity.

-Risk and capital adequacy management falls under internal control.
-Its purpose is to ensure the risk-bearing capacity and liquidity of OP Financial Group and its entities and thereby ensure continued operations.
-OP Financial Group's risk and capital adequacy management has been integrated as an integral part of the Group's business and its management.
+Risk and capital adequacy management forms part of internal control.
+Its purpose is to ensure the risk-bearing capacity and liquidity of OP Financial Group and its entities and, thereby, ensure business continuity.
+Risk and capital adequacy management has been integrated as an integral part of the Group's business and management.